opendilab/DI-engine/ding/docs/source/quick_start/index.rst

 .. note::
    The users can refer to the complete demo in ``dizoo/classic_control/cartpole/entry/cartpole_dqn_main.py`` and ``dizoo/classic_control/cartpole/entry/cartpole_ppo_main.py`` .

-Other Functions
+Other Utilities
 ------------------

+DI-engine supports various useful tools in common RL training, as shown in follows.
-Some tool functions in RL training which well supported by DI-engine are listed below.
+..
+Some tools  in RL training which well supported by DI-engine are listed below.

 Epsilon Greedy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~